-Even after a sharp rise in renewables, 81.7% of our energy comes from burning oil, gas, coal — fuels that are carbon intensive and drive global warming.
+Even after a sharp rise in renewables, more than 80% of our energy comes from burning oil, gas, coal — fuels that are carbon intensive and drive global warming.
 Switching to a carbon negative fuel is the quickest and cheapest way to stop and then reverse global warming.

-SkyMining produces a solid, carbon-negative rod of fuel made from densified atmospheric CO2.
-This versatile fuel can be burned to replace fossil fuels in industry, heating and electricity production, or serve as the basis for other products and services.
-The main characteristics are:
+Skymining produces solid, carbon negative fuel made from densified atmospheric CO2.
+Our versatile fuel can be burned to directly replace fossil fuels in industry, heating and electricity production.
+It can also serve as the basis for other products and services, such as variations of liquid fuel.

 Our fuel costs less than fossil fuels and charcoal in all chosen target markets.

-SkyMining fuel can be used to substitute oil, gas, and coal in power production — all while exploiting the existing infrastructure for combustion.
-This keeps costs low, and provides a pathway to safely kick our fossil fuel addiction without sacrificing economic growth.
+Skymining fuel can be used to substitute oil, gas, and coal in electricity production — all while exploiting the existing infrastructure for combustion.
+This keeps costs low, and provides a pathway to safely end our fossil fuel addiction without compromising economic growth.

 Wind and solar backup